signalfx/splunk-extension-wrapper/docs/examples/README.md

 INGEST_REALM=<realm> INGEST_TOKEN=<token> EXTENSION_ARN=<arn> scripts/init.sh
 ```

 **_Note:_** sometimes propagation of changes in IAM across regions may take longer than expected,
-and it may cause the script to fail to create a function, if you see such an error try to retry the script
+and it may cause the script to fail to create a function, if you see such an error run the script
+again

 ## Test